 Do you qualify for the Home Weatherization Program?
-If you are low income and need help getting your home repaired continue to read.
+If you are low income and need help getting your home repaired to continue to read.
 This government subsidy, assists elderly, disabled and low-income homeowners, with home repair grants you make their homes safe to live in.
 The program helps make necessary home repairs, to help with energy conservation in the home, as well as helping to maintain the health and safety of the property.

 Help with Home Weatherization Repairs